Descriptive Link Text

 Here is an example of three links that all have the same text, "Subscribe".
 (Example 3a):

 In the previous example 3a, the purpose of each link named "Subscribe" can be determined visually and via a screen reader.
-This is because each panel's content is has an heading level 2 tag
+This is because each panel's content is a heading level 2 tag

 <h2> and is wrapped within a paragraph tag